emurphy04/SD10-S3-SPRINT-2-JAVA/JavaDocs/SystemDocumentation.md

 - Methods:
   - Getter and setter methods for all attributes
   - toString(): Returns a formatted string representation of the item

+#### ItemDAO
+Data Access Object for managing Items in the database.
+- Methods:
+   - getAllItems(): Retrieves all items from the database.
+   - addItem(Items item): Adds a new item to the database.
+   - deleteItem(String sku): Removes an item from the database.
+   - searchItems(String searchTerm, String category): Searches for items based on name or category.

+#### UserDAO
+Data Access Object for managing Users in the database.
+- Methods:
+   - getAllUsers(): Retrieves all users from the database.
+   - addUser(User user): Adds a new user to the database.
+   - deleteUser(String username): Removes a user from the database.

 #### UserService
 Main class that handles user interactions and business logic.